rileysmindcom/Assignments-CISC-191/Assignment 2.1.md

 ## My Lab Objective

-Recall by using setters, a Java class, and constructor overloading to solve the tax rate, and calculate the tax to pay for the given annual salary.
+Recall by using a Java class, and constructor overloading to solve the tax rate, and calculate the tax amount to pay for the given annual salary.

 This is my Assignment 1.2 Code
 TaxTableTools.java